bytechefhq/bytechef/docs/src/content/docs/reference/components/vtiger.md

 ### Get Me
-Get more information about yourself
+Get more information about yourself.

 #### Properties